Study: Organizations Using IoT and AI in Tandem See Success

 Remember in high school algebra, trigonometry or another math course when a student would raise his or her hand and ask something along the lines of: “What are we going to use this for?
 How will this be useful for us in our adult life?”
 The types of students asking such questions were generally less-than-stellar students.
 But those who possessed the necessary determination and imagination to fathom the possibility of mathematics often ended up not just with good grades, but, years later, with successful careers in fields ranging from accounting to science.

 In a certain respect, IoT and AI bear a resemblance to a metaphorical classroom.
 Topics such as AI and IoT can seem nebulous at first to the uninitiated, but, given some technical discipline, their power becomes evident.
-“I think it’s the early-movers [in using IoT and AI together] who tend to do better — those who have their hand up in the class,” said Mann.
+“I think it’s the early-movers [in using IoT and AI together] who tend to do better — those who have their hand up in the class,” said Jason Mann, vice president, IoT at SAS.
 “But also, those who are willing to invest in the journey are equally likely to be differentiated now.”

 IoT with AI and Strategic Investment Tends to Deliver Results